yathu/Mosh-react-exercise/simple-counter/README.md

 Raising and handling event

-- create dete function in counters and access from counter component.
+- create delete function in counters and access from counter component.